kingsley-devy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 4. 4-lastlines: Display the last 10 lines of /etc/passwd

 * 5. 5-firstlines: Display the first 10 lines of etc/passwd

+* 6. 6-third_line: Script that display the third line of the file iacta